duracelltomi/gtm4wp/readme.txt

 * Fixed: opening product detail page in a new window/tab when user pressed the CTRL key
 * Fixed: ecomm_totalvalue included the total price of the cart without taxes
 * Fixed: ecomm_totalvalue does not take into account the quantity of ordered products on the order received page
-* Fixed: php error message on product lists when AdWords dynamic remarketing was enabled on WooCommerce 2.6
+* Fixed: php error message on product lists when Google Ads dynamic remarketing was enabled on WooCommerce 2.6
 * Fixed: added data-cfasync="false" to the GTM container code for better compatibility with CloudFlare
 * Added: introducing tracking of list names (general product list, recent products list, featured products list, etc.)
   * Some list names (like cross-sells) will be shown as 'General Product List'.
 A proposed change in WooCommerce 2.6 will solve that issue